 Reporting

-The administrators should be able to generate reports on
+Administrators should be able to generate reports on:

 What SAP Commerce Provides Out-of-the-box